-Departments may choose to share a candidate's curriculum vitae, redacted biobib, publications and/or links to publications, as well as the candidate's personal statement with external referees.
+A best practice is for departments to share a candidate's curriculum vitae, redacted biobib, publications and/or links to publications, as well as the candidate's personal statement with external referees.
 Departments are encouraged to impress upon candidates the importance of maintaining a neutral tone in their personal statement, and refraining from arguing for a specific outcome.
-Some departments may routinely share other documents with external referees (redacted biobib, teaching evaluations etc.).
+Some departments may routinely share other documents with external referees (teaching evaluations, teaching statements, COVID statements, etc.).
 Departments are encouraged to document its internal processes so faculty are aware of what is sent to reviewers.
 The same documents and/or links to publications should be sent with the solicitation letter to each external referee.